luckysunda/sentiment-analysis/readme.md

 ## Submission Instructions

-In your submission, update a `readme.md` file that includes the list of all packages that must be installed for your solution.
+In your submission, create a `readme.md` file that includes the list of all packages **along with the specific versions that you make use of** that must be installed.
 Detail your results on the validation set, feature engineering and feature selection strategies and any ablation studies you might have performed separately in a `report.pdf` file.
 It should be possible to run your code on a fresh `virtualenv` after installing the specified packages without any other set-up.
 We will install the specified packages, and then run the three Python scripts to check your solution.
+Here is a sample list:

+    numpy==1.14.1
+	beautifulsoup4==4.6.0
+    tensorflow==1.4.0

 Please include your trained weights and load them automatically if training is time intensive (≥10 minutes).